qureshiaquib/qureshiaquib.github.io/_posts/2023-11-22-arc-keyvault.md

 Happy Learning!

->Subscribe to my biweekly newsletter for the latest posts and summaries.
+>Subscribe to my newsletter for the latest posts and summaries.
 Your privacy is paramount, and your email stays with us securely. click the link to submit your email.
 [https://forms.office.com/r/6ysKm4nkp4](https://forms.office.com/r/6ysKm4nkp4)
 {: .prompt-tip }